schteve/til/github/generate-token.md

 2. Developer settings, all the way at the bottom
 3. Personal access tokens, at the bottom again

 If you just want to read/write code then `repo` scope should be sufficient.
+If your repo has Github workflows in it then you will need the `workflow` scope as well.

 To use the generated token, see [Use token instead of password](/git/token-instead-password.md).